 Boil water for pasta: Bring a large pot of water to a boil.

 Sauté onions and squash: While water is coming to a boil, heat the butter in a separate large pot over medium heat.
 Add the onion and cook for 2-3 minutes, stirring occasionally.
-Add in the squash and season with nutmeg, thyme, paprika, 1 teaspoon salt and ½ teaspoon pepper.
+Add in the squash and season with nutmeg, thyme, paprika, 1 teaspoon salt and a scant ½ teaspoon pepper.
 Cook, stirring, for 2 minute.

-Meanwhile, cook pasta: Generously season boiling water with salt.
+While the squash is cooking, boil the pasta: Generously season boiling water with salt.
 Add the pasta and cook to al dente according to package directions.
 Drain the pasta, reserving ½ cup of the pasta water, and set aside.

 Puree sauce: Once the squash is tender, use an immersion blender to puree the squash and stock mixture until smooth and creamy.
 Alternatively, transfer the squash mixture to a stand blender in batches and puree until smooth.
 Return the squash puree to the pot.